hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-cmd-api-server.md

 ### What is the difference between a Cactus Node and a Cactus API Server?

 The node is what has an identity within your PKI and can be made up of 1-N API server instances that all share the same configuration/identity of the node.
-See deployment scenarios above for a much more detailed explanation.
+See the deployment scenarios above for a much more detailed explanation.

 ### Is the API server horizontally scalable?